 Aspiring biomedical engineer Oliver Johnson has been awarded the Yao Su Student Research Prize, at the Harvard-MIT Health Sciences and Technology (HST) Summer Institute.

 The fourth year Bachelor of Engineering (Research and Development) and Bachelor of Science student has completed the intensive 9 week program to undertake research for cutting-edge projects at the Massachusetts General Hospital, Boston, under the mentorship of Harvard faculty members.

 "This program has been my most rewarding experience at university and I was able to gain a significant insight into the field of biomedical optics.
 I would like to thank the academics at Harvard for the immense help they gave during the project and the College of Engineering and Computer Science for continuing to support this fantastic program" said Oliver.

-Oliver is the third ANU engineering student to take part in this program, thanks to a competitive scholarship provided by the ANU Research School of Engineering.
+Oliver is the third ANU engineering student to take part in this program, thanks to a competitive scholarship provided by the ANU Research School of Electrical, Energy and Materials Engineering.
 This is the second time an ANU graduate has secured the top honours, the first one being Avinash Upadhya in 2015.